edwardlavender/red_rocks_westcoms/README.md

 examined in the same way in relation to conditions across the MPA at large.

+For the sites with eggs, data on egg counts were also used to examine egg count–area scaling relationships and to estimate the area expected to contain different numbers of eggs.
+These analyses will guide the identification of further flapper skate egg nurseries in the future.

 ## Structure

 1.  **`data-raw/`** contains ‘raw’ data for the project:
       - `eggs/` contains egg survey data; namely:
           - `RR&L - locations where eggs were found and depth.xlsx`,
             sourced from Jane Dodd;
+          - `egg_counts.xlsx`, assembled from data sourced from Jane Dodd;
       - `spatial/` contains spatial data; namely:
           - `coast/` contains coastline data for the region, sourced from the [Database of Global Administrative